Fibroids are non-cancerous growths that develop in or around the womb (uterus).

 In some cases, subserosal or submucosal fibroids are attached to the womb with a narrow stalk of tissue.
 These are known as pedunculated fibroids.

 Fibroids do not need to be treated if they are not causing symptoms.
-Over time, they'll often shrink and disappear without treatment, particularly after the menopause.
+After the menopause, they'll often shrink without treatment.

 If you do have symptoms caused by fibroids, medicine to help relieve the symptoms will usually be recommended first.

 There are also medications available to help shrink fibroids.
 If these prove ineffective, surgery or other, less invasive procedures may be recommended.